MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 11) VPOS and DC
 12) VPOS and BT+

-One last set of measurements is to check R10 on the front side of the board.
+One last measurement is the resistance across the terminals of R10 (on the front of the board).

-1) Measure the resistance across the terminals of R10.
 It should read approximately 2.49 kΩ, +/- 1%.
-2) Measure the resistance across the top terminal of R10 to the top terminal of R9 (on the back side of the board).
-Make sure it is not a short circuit.

 Any measured short circuits indicates a solder bridge somewhere on the board, most likely on the QFN package.